HarishTeens/woofy-actions/README.md

 # Woofy Greet Actions
 ## Usage

-You can now consume the action by referencing the appropriate branch
+You can now consume the action by referencing the appropriate branch.

 ```yaml
 - uses: HarishTeens/woofy-actions@v1.0.3